Roborock just added another variant to their line-up, the S4 Max.

 Again, this might be a result of the higher airflow.

-One feature I like with Roborock products is the detachable axles, so it’s easier to clean long hair.
+I like the detachable axles with Roborock products, so it’s easier to clean long hair.

 I tested it on red wine stains dried overnight, and it cleaned these stains well, leaving minimal tire marks and residue.
 The floor was dry minutes after the run.

-In contrast, the S4 Max doesn’t have any mopping pad – a big reason why Roborock was able to bring the price down to its current level.
+In contrast, the S4 Max doesn’t have any mopping pad – a big reason why Roborock could bring the price down to its current level.

 If mopping is a need, the S5 Max is the better option.